kubaofc123/Godot-EditorTools/README.md

 - Currently only tracing for `3D Physics` -> `Layer1`
 - When creating a new scene, which has no root node set, `Mesh Placer` does not work until root node is set, scene saved and editor switched to another scene and back
 - Not working with Undo/Redo system yet
+- Scenes are not marked as "dirty" when adding meshes

 ## Roadmap